-General: The creation of the Management System is outlined in this clause.
-The lab establishes, documents, implements and maintains a management system.
+General: The creation of the ISO 17025 Management System is outlined in this clause.
+The lab establishes, documents, implements and maintains a management system through a quality manual.

 Option A: free-standing Management System option that allows you to retain existing structure.

 Option B: ISO 9001 Management System option.

 There is a significant difference in the Management System Documentation outlined in ISO/IEC 17025:2017 from ISO 9001:2015.

 8.3 Control of Management System Documentation

 Unique identification, effective date and/or revision number, total number of pages, authority for issue.

 Continually review (and revised).